Frequently Asked Question

 personal SPF record for my domain

-Last Updated about a month agoYour personal SPF record for your domain (Sender Policy Framework (SPF)
+Last Updated 4 months agoYour personal SPF record for your domain (Sender Policy Framework (SPF)

 In order to largely prevent spam abuse with your own email domain, we would be happy to enter a personal SPF record for your domain in the name server.